dolph/voice-of-the-customer/README.md

 Loading the data into Cloudant will provide you with the ability to re-start loading content into Discovery.

-The utility to load the data into Cloudant runs on your local machine, sends the data to the application, running on Bluemix, and loads the data into Cloudant.
+The utility to load the data into Cloudant runs on your local machine, sends the data to the application, running on IBM Cloud, and loads the data into Cloudant.
 This means that the application must be deployed to Bluemix before you can attempt this step.

 From the application folder.
 Enter the following command to enter the Utility CLI.